manish14031987/manish14031987/README.md

 # 💫 About Me:
-Project Planning ✨ Wireframing ✨ Designs ✨Coding + Quality Control ✨Delivery 🔖 14k+ Hours on Upwork
+Project Planning ✨ Wireframing ✨ Designs ✨Coding + Quality Control ✨Delivery<br><br>
+🔖 14k+ Hours on Upwork<br><br>
-🔖 TOP RATED PLUS
+🔖 TOP RATED PLUS<br><br>
-🔖 10+ Years of Experience
+🔖 10+ Years of Experience<br><br>

 To begin with, just a brief about me.
 I am enthusiastic techies with good experience working in the IT industry.
 I have good experience in design as well as development.
-I have proficient enough with UX/UI design, Web development, Mobile Development.
+I have proficient enough with UX/UI design, Web development, Mobile Development.<br><br>

-**Fantasy Cricket app development Expert**
+**Fantasy Cricket app development Expert**<br><br>

-**Why me?**
+**Why me?** <br>
-★ I offer a Reasonable Price.
+★ I offer a Reasonable Price.<br>
-★ I propose a Guaranteed Result.
+★ I propose a Guaranteed Result.<br>
-★ I emphasize customer delight.
+★ I emphasize customer delight.<br>
-★ My aim is to provide professional services to my clients and prove my abilities and target for long-term work relationships with all my potential clients.
+★ My aim is to provide professional services to my clients and prove my abilities and target for long-term work relationships with all my potential clients.<br><br>

 What I provide is a very personalized, tailor-made approach that ensures that you are getting exactly what you want.
-Once you're associated with me you will witness your project turning into an innovative reality.
+Once you're associated with me you will witness your project turning into an innovative reality.<br><br>

-🤝 I believe in long term relationships with every client and my primary focus will be long term projects.
+🤝 I believe in long term relationships with every client and my primary focus will be long term projects. <br>
-🤝 I am looking forward to helping my clients turn their dreams into reality.
+🤝 I am looking forward to helping my clients turn their dreams into reality.<br><br>

 **☎ Please invite me if you loved it**